HLCaptain/jay-android/README.md

 Don't forget to change your properties in the project level `build.gradle` file.

-### ⚠ ATTENTION ⚠
+### Few tips for security

-Never add `google-services.json` and `«USER_HOME»/.gradle/gradle.properties` into your forked repository and I would recommend keeping your `string.xml` file squeaky clean 🧹🧽🧼 (don't place any keys, either public or private or confidential information there).
+- Never add `google-services.json` and `«USER_HOME»/.gradle/gradle.properties` into your forked repository.
+- I would recommend keeping your `string.xml` file squeaky clean 🧹🧽🧼 (don't place any keys, either public or private or confidential information there), use Firebase's [Remote Config] service or place keys in `local.properties`.

 ## License